Customer service metrics are key performance indicators (KPIs) that businesses use to track, measure, and optimize their level of customer support.

 Sales and support teams use Nextiva to deliver a better customer experience.

-Customer Service Metrics FAQs
+Customer Service Metrics FAQ

 Service-level metrics are internal metrics companies use to benchmark their customer service goals.
 These metrics aren’t made publicly available.
 They are often called SLAs and measure how many customer inquiries happen within a given time frame.